lindig/ocaml-style/README.md

 integers.
 It's definition is so concise because `List.fold_left` takes its list argument last.
 Likewise, `default` and `List.map` combine well because of the order of their arguments.
-Usually operations on datastructures should always take the datastructure last to allow for the above concise data-flow usage.
+Usually operations on data structures should always take the data structure last to allow for the above concise data-flow usage.

 The best argument order is not always clear - so this should be just a general consideration when writing code.

+* Partial application: arguments more likely to be static usually appear before other arguments in order to facilitate partial application.

+* Most usual order: where an operation represents a well-known mathematical function on more than one data structure, the arguments are chosen to match the most usual argument order for the function.

 ## Functions - Pattern Matching